Gustavus Detlef Hinrichs

+Early life and education

-Hinrichs was born in 1836 in Lunden in the Duchy of Holstein, which at that time was under the rule of Denmark although it was simultaneously part of the German Confederation.
+Hinrichs was born in 1836 in Lunden (today in the district of Dithmarschen), then in the Duchy of Holstein, which at that time was under the rule of Denmark, although it was simultaneously part of the German Confederation.
 He attended the local polytechnic school and the University of Copenhagen.
-During his schooling he published several articles and books, including descriptions of the magnetic field of earth and its interaction with the aether.
+During his schooling he published several articles and books, including descriptions of the magnetic field of Earth and its interaction with the aether.